baterson/battle-city-typescript/README.md

 # Battle City TypeScript

-This is a simplified version of the classic NES game "Battle City", implemented in plain TypeScript.
+This is a version of the classic NES game "Battle City", implemented in plain TypeScript.

 ![chrome-capture-2024-1-2132-ezgif com-crop (1) (1)](https://github.com/baterson/battle-city-typescript/assets/13178757/1fe2780a-974c-476f-aac3-a2fc9368b5d2)